nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 ## Week 8

 **Wed Mar 1: Lexica Examples**
+I experimented with using Lexica examples with no specific strategy.
+I concatenated it to my query.
+For example:

+*I will give you a series of sentence examples and I want you to extract and use the prompt parameters.*
+*Examples:
+*1. infinite golden gate bridge, sticker design vector art, 8k, trending on artstation* *2. golden gate bridge at sunset by Thomas Kinkade, green dragon flying above, Greg Rutkowski. trending on artstation, Unreal Engine, cgsociety, Hudson River School, 8k render*
+*3. Golden gate bridge,it is raining, night time , peaceful atmosphere, moody lighting , digital art , highly detailed , high contrast, beautiful lighting, award winning , trending on art station, photorealistic, 8k*
+*4. infinite golden gate bridge by Beksinski and Luis Royo, 8k, trending on artstation* *5. octopus attacking golden gate bridge, vector art, 8k, trending on artstation*

+*Q: With temperature 0, generate me a prompt for A photo of the Golden Gate bridge.*

-**Tues Feb 28: Try OpenAI Playground, Teach Prompt Parameter, Temperature 0**
+**Tues Feb 28: Try OpenAI Playground, Teach Prompt Parameter, Temperature 0** I played with OpenAI playground to see if temperature influences the generated prompt.
+I found that the prompts generated from temp = 0.5 and prompts generated with temp = 0 did not differ much.

+I experimented with controlling temperature with ChatGPT since I read that you could tell ChatGPT directly what temperature to control its creativity.
+I found that trying to "control" ChatGPT was not possible and beyond the scope of what I'm trying to do with this research.
+It defeats the purpose of using ChatGPT.

+I was able to teach ChatGPT the lists of prompt parameters if could use when suggesting missing prompt information to the user.
+After introducing the task, I say "Use these prompt parameters:".
+I found that using the word "use" instead of "learn" was better, and ChatGPT started pulling prompt parameters from the given lists.
+However, I would like to experiment with ChatGPT using prompt parameters beyond them since I would like to see ChatGPT's limits/capabilities.

 **Mon Feb 27: Utilize ChatGPT API**
+I got the ChatGPT API to work on Google colab.
+It works with the access code and the chat shows up on the official website/interface when run in Google colab.
+This makes it easier, since I can put my queries into an array and run the program rather than copy and paste every time.
+I also write the output to a .txt file which also makes it easier for me to record my progress and label the chat logs more efficiently.

 ## Week 7
 **Wed Feb 22: Experiment with Explanation, Teaching Prompt Parameters & Rules, Using Prompt Templates**